-Important links and information

-Citation of the target research article:

-Weiner, B., Perry, R. P., & Magnusson, J. (1988).
-An attributional analysis of reactions to stigmas.
-Journal of Personality and Social Psychology, 55(5), 738–748. https://doi.org/10.1037/0022-3514.55.5.738

-Link to the target research article.

-Additional information

-The current replication is part of the larger ‘mass pre-registered replications in judgment and decision-making’ project.
-The project aims to revisit well-known research findings in the area of judgment and decision making (JDM) and investigate the replicability of these findings.
-As part of the initiative, the students engage in pre-registered replications to examine the well-known findings as part of regular one-semester coursework.

 Abstract

 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
-For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]
+For the purpose of the simulation, we wrote things in the past tense, but no pre-registration or data collection took place yet.]

-Weiner et al. (1988) found that compared to mental-behavioral stigmas, physically based stigmas were perceived as less controllable, more stable (irreversible) and were therefore associated with more pity, less anger, and more willingness to help.
-We conducted a pre-registered replication and extension of Experiment 2 by Weiner et al. (1988) with an American online Amazon Mechanical Turk sample (N = 1000).
-Our replication [failed to find/found] support for the original findings on the associations between stigma source, stability, emotional reactions, and willingness to help [summary effect sizes + CIs will be added here].
+Weiner et al. (1988) found that compared to mental-behavioral stigmas, physically-based stigmas were perceived as less controllable, more stable (irreversible) and were therefore associated with more pity and liking, less anger, and more willingness to help.
+We conducted a pre-registered replication and extension of Experiment 2 by Weiner et al. (1988) with an American online Amazon Mechanical Turk sample (N = 800).
+Our replication [failed to find/found] support for the original findings on the associations between stigma origin (i.e., mental-behavioral or physically-based), stability, emotional reactions (i.e., sympathy, liking, and anger), and willingness to help [summary effect sizes + CIs will be added here].
 Extending the replication, we tested the model for four new stigmas prevalent in the last decade and reassessed the original’s categorizations of stigmas sources.
 Overall, participants’ categorizations of stigmas by source [matched/did not match] with the original’s, and we [found/failed to find] support for the relationship between stigma source and the attribution-affect-help judgment model.
 Materials, data, and code are available on the OSF: https://osf.io/gwcbt/.

 Keywords: Attribution-affect-help judgment model, judgment and decision making, registered replication, controllability, stability, stigma